José Fernández (right-handed pitcher)

-José Delfín Fernández Gómez (July 31, 1992 – September 25, 2016) was a Cuban-born American professional baseball pitcher who played four seasons in Major League Baseball (MLB).
+José Delfín Fernández Gómez (July 31, 1992 – September 25, 2016) was a Cuban-born American professional baseball right-handed pitcher who played four seasons in Major League Baseball (MLB).
 He was a member of the Miami Marlins from 2013 until his death in 2016.
 He stood 6 ft 3 in tall and weighed 243 lb during his playing career.
 He was affectionately known as "Niño" to his teammates and fans due to the youthful exuberance with which he played the game.

 Fernández was born in Santa Clara, Cuba.
 He made three unsuccessful attempts at defecting to the United States before he finally succeeded in 2008.
 He enrolled at Braulio Alonso High School in Tampa, Florida, and was selected by the Marlins in the first round of the 2011 MLB draft.
 Fernández made his MLB debut with the Marlins on April 7, 2013.
 He was named to the 2013 National League All-Star Team, and won the National League (NL) Rookie of the Month Award in July and August.
 After the season, he won the NL Rookie of the Year Award and finished third in Cy Young Award balloting.
 He underwent Tommy John surgery during the 2014 season and was named to his second All-Star Game in 2016.

-Fernández was the captain when he and two other men were killed in a pre-dawn boating crash into a jetty off the coast of Miami Beach, Florida, on September 25, 2016.
+Fernández and two other men were killed in a pre-dawn boating crash into a jetty off the coast of Miami Beach, Florida, on September 25, 2016.